 “If you are concerned, go see a doctor between one to two days of onset.
 The sooner that you come in, the more effectively we can treat you,” Dr. Van der Werf says.

 If you can’t get in with your primary care provider in time, you still have options.
-Find a UCHealth Urgent Care location near you or schedule a Virtual Visit with an online provider.
-Learn more about using Virtual Visit for when you are experiencing flu-like symptoms.
+Find a UCHealth Urgent Care location near you or schedule a Virtual Urgent Care visit with an online provider.
+Learn more about using Virtual Urgent Care for when you are experiencing flu-like symptoms.

 Consider antiviral medication